highbyte/dotnet-6502/docs/systems/adding-a-system.md

 A small config object — implement `ISystemConfig` (validation, `IsDirty`/`ClearDirty`, render-provider selection).
 It is fine to start with everything valid and no options.

+!!! note "Audio-less systems must still implement `AudioEnabled`"
+    `ISystemConfig` has a `bool AudioEnabled { get; set; }` member.
+Even if your system produces no audio, you must declare it — a plain auto-property that returns `false` is sufficient.
+Omitting it results in a compile error that is not immediately obvious from the interface name alone.

+    ```csharp
+    public bool AudioEnabled { get; set; } = false;
+    ```

 ### `ISystemConfigurer`

 `ISystemConfigurer` is what the host calls to build the system.
 Implement its members directly: